 PRICES INCLUDE ALL MATERIALS AND SUPPLIES.( laptops are required for course materials)

-Students are required to purchase and wear scrubs any color and closed toe shoes to every class.
+Students are required to purchase and wear scrubs we provide them at a discounted price of $7.00 each piece and $2.00 I.D. name badge. and closed toe shoes to every class.

 EXAM FEE IS NOT INCLUDED IN COURSE FEE